 Credit: @giordanophotography on Instagram

 This Gold Coast estate in Oyster Bay glistens in fall with 409 acres of greenhouses, rolling lawns, formal gardens, woodland paths, and outstanding plant collections.
 During fall, the arboretum’s dahlias, iris, winterberry, and Japanese maple are in bloom.
 The park is open every day except December 25.
-Coe Hall, an English-style country manor, is open for guided tours Wednesday-Sunday.
+Coe Hall, an English-style country manor, is open for guided tours 10am-3pm Friday-Sunday.
+On November 3, the park is hosting an Autumn Forest Hike.

 Credit: @focus_onthe_moment on Instagram